N02870941/mazes/docs/README.md

 # Mazes
 [![Build Status](https://travis-ci.com/N02870941/mazes.svg?branch=master)](https://travis-ci.com/N02870941/mazes)

-Mazes is a simple maze generator an solver available in the form of a docker based web app.
+A simple maze generator and solver available in the form of a docker based web app.
+You can test the [online version][site].

 # How to run
 Ensure you have docker installed before running the following commands: